yumeng5/yumeng5.github.io/_pages/about.md

   - /about.html
 ---

-I obtained my Ph.D. from University of Illinois Urbana-Champaign (UIUC).
-My advisor was [Jiawei Han](http://hanj.cs.illinois.edu/).
+I obtained my Ph.D. from University of Illinois Urbana-Champaign (UIUC) where I worked with [Jiawei Han](http://hanj.cs.illinois.edu/).
 Currently, I am visiting Princeton NLP Group, working with [Danqi Chen](https://www.cs.princeton.edu/~danqic/).
 I am grateful for being supported by the [Google PhD fellowship](https://research.google/outreach/phd-fellowship/recipients/?category=2021) since 2021.

 <span style="color:blue">**I will join the Computer Science Department at the University of Virginia (UVA) as an assistant professor in January 2024.
 I am looking for PhD students!
 Please send me an email with your CV and transcripts if you are interested in working with me (I will read all emails but I do apologize for not being able to respond to each of them)!**</span>